leite08/foodzilla-backend/README.md

 Will start the application in background with logs on file.

 To watch the logs execute this on the deploy folder: `./logs.sh`

+There is a Swagger UI available on:

+	<install-url>/swagger-ui.html

+It can be used to see the API contracts/methods and make calls to the running application.

 ## Team